bxji/Civic-Duty/presentation/README.txt

-version 2 is the complete version of slide. version 3 is slide that is slightly modified.
+version 2 is the complete version of slide. version 3 is similar but has slides that are slightly modified.
 Some of the UIs are better,  but not consistant with other UIs

 WARNING: Opening the slide through google drive (google presentation) will